 RUÍZ, Rubén Avila. b.
 Cuautla, Morelos, Mexico, 12 November 1945.
 The son of a Methodist minister (later a bishop), he was educated at the Instituto Mexicano Madero.
 During a period in Covington, Virginia, USA, ca. 1972, Ruíz wrote a hymn in Spanish for the choir of the United Methodist Church, ‘Mantos y palmas’ (literally ‘Cloaks and Palms’, based on the account in the Gospels of Christ’s entry into Jerusalem.
-The first verse describes the scene; the second calls on the singers to follow Christ.
-Each verse is followed by a refrain, in which the voices shout ‘Hosanna!’
+The first stanza describes the scene; the second calls on the singers to follow Christ.
+Each stanza is followed by a refrain, in which the voices shout ‘Hosanna!’

 Ruíz, who was a choir director of the Instituto Mexicano Madero, wrote his own tune, which was then arranged by Alvin...

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.